 - By January 1, 2021: API access to provider directory data

-- By January 1, 2022: Payor-to-payor exchange of clinical data through APIs or a health information exchange (HIE), when the patient requests it
+- By January 1, 2022: Payor-to-payor exchange of clinical data through APIs or a health information exchange (HIE), when the patient requests it.
+CMS will not take enforcement action against certain payors for the payor-to-payor data exchange provision of the May 2020 Interoperability and Patient Access final rule until future rulemaking is finalized.

 These requirements apply to Medicare Advantage (MA) organizations, state Medicaid and Children’s Health Insurance Program (CHIP) Fee-for-Service (FFS) programs, Medicaid managed care plans, and CHIP managed care entities.
 CMS released the interoperability rule alongside a companion rule from the Office of the National Coordinator for Health Information Technology (ONC) that establishes standards for secure APIs to transmit data.
 These standards are critical to protecting Personally Identifiable Information (PII) and Protected Health Information (PHI).